Signs of Nursing Home Abuse

 - Emotional or verbal abuse – a caregiver yelling, threatening, repeatedly ignoring, or otherwise harming psychological health

-- Medical neglect or abandonment – a caregiver failing to provide the proper level of care needed in maintaining a patient’s health
+- Medical neglect or abandonment – a caregiver failing to provide the proper level of care needed to maintain a patient’s health

 - Sexual abuse – a caregiver forcing or manipulating a patient to participate in unwanted sexual acts